Connecticut Landlord Tenant Rights

 Connecticut landlords are permitted to evict tenants for the following reasons, among others:

-• Nonpayment of Rent: If a Connecticut tenant fails to pay rent then the landlord may issue a 3-Day Notice to Pay.
+• Nonpayment of Rent: If a Connecticut tenant fails to pay rent then the landlord may issue a 3-Day Notice To Pay.
 If they do not pay by the end of the 3 days, then the landlord may begin formal eviction proceedings.

-• Lease Violation: If a lease violation occurs, then the landlord may issue a 15-Day Notice to Cure or Quit.
+• Lease Violation: If a lease violation occurs, then the landlord may issue a 15-Day Notice To Cure or Quit.
 If the terms of the notice are not met, then the landlord may begin eviction proceedings.

-• No Lease/End of Lease: If a lease ends, tenants must immediately vacate the premises and the landlord shall provide the tenant with a 3-Day Notice to Quit.
+• No Lease/End of Lease: If a lease ends, tenants must immediately vacate the premises and the landlord shall provide the tenant with a 3-Day Notice To Quit.
 If they do not, the landlord may file for eviction immediately.

-• Owner’s Personal Use: If an owner decides that they no longer want to rent out the dwelling unit and want to reside in the unit themselves, the landlord must provide the tenant with a 3-Day Notice to Quit.
+• Owner’s Personal Use: If an owner decides that they no longer want to rent out the dwelling unit and want to reside in the unit themselves, the landlord must provide the tenant with a 3-Day Notice To Quit.

-• Discontinuance of Use of Rental Unit: If the owner decides that they no longer want to rent out the dwelling unit and the property will sit unused, the landlord must provide a 3-Day Notice to Quit to the tenant.
+• Discontinuance of Use of Rental Unit: If the owner decides that they no longer want to rent out the dwelling unit and the property will sit unused, the landlord must provide a 3-Day Notice To Quit to the tenant.

-• Refusals to Accept Rent Increase: If a tenant refuses to accept an increase in the rent that is both fair and equitable, a landlord may give a tenant 3-Day Notice to Quit.
+• Refusals to Accept Rent Increase: If a tenant refuses to accept an increase in the rent that is both fair and equitable, a landlord may give a tenant 3-Day Notice To Quit.

 • Illegal Acts: Connecticut law highlights several illegal activities that are grounds for eviction, including the illegal sale of alcohol or drugs.
-If a landlord has documentation of illegal activities occurring on the property, then they may issue a 15-Day Unconditional Notice to Quit.
+If a landlord has documentation of illegal activities occurring on the property, then they may issue a 15-Day Unconditional Notice To Quit.
 No notice is required if a tenant is convicted of using the rental unit for prostitution or illegal gambling.

 Read more